The evolutionary genomics of life-history adaptations in pinnipeds

 Project summary

 Among the 33 extant species of pinnipeds there are a diverse array of adaptations to varying ecological conditions and life histories.
 One of the most striking aspects of pinnipeds is the variation exhibited in foraging and reproductive strategies, which are associated with among species body size variation, and the habitats they exploit.
 For example, adult body size can range from less than 100kg in Caspian seals to more than 2000kg for male elephant seals, while weaning times vary from 4-12 days in hooded and harp seals up to 18 months in some sea lions, and 2 years in the walrus.
 Pinnipeds have also evolved lipid rich milk, with fat content for some species exceeding 60%.
 The ecological drivers of these differences appear to be related to breeding substrates and ecological feeding niche exploited by species.
-In previous work we have identified 100s of genes that show signatures of adaptive evolution unique to different pinniped lineages and species which may underpin these adaptations.
-Many of these genes are associated with key elements of lipid metabolism and milk properties.

 Our next aim is to understand how these genes have evolved across the pinniped lineage, and how past environmental changes created selection pressures shaping their evolution, and the evolution of pinnipeds overall.
-To do this we will use a variety of genomic approaches including de novo sequencing of seal genomes, molecular evolution and phylogenomic analyses, and population genetic studies at the genomic level.
+To do this we will use a variety of genomic approaches including sequencing of seal genomes, molecular evolution and phylogenomic analyses, and population genetic studies at the genomic level.

-Secondly, we will also use multiomic approaches to understand the functional significance of amino acid substitutions between species in subsets of genes strongly associated with our traits of interest, and will evaluate how changes in gene expression might also contribute to evolution of traits such high fat content in pinniped milk, and tolerance of rapid fluxes of lipid in and out of blubber.
+Secondly, we will also use ‘multi-omic’ approaches to understand the functional significance of amino acid substitutions between species in subsets of genes strongly associated with our traits of interest, and will evaluate how changes in gene expression might also contribute to evolution of unique traits such high fat content in pinniped milk, and tolerance of rapid fluxes of lipid in and out of blubber.

 Resolving the genomic basis of such adaptations is important for understanding many aspects of pinniped biology, but may also contribute to predicting adaptive responses of pinniped species to future climate change and loss of sea ice.